opensafely-core/job-runner/README.md

 It also has a `watch` mode where it polls a REST API for jobs to execute, and posts the result there.

+Each instance of a runner is expected to consume jobs for just one backend (e.g. `tpp`); this is one of the required environment variables.

 To run a server in watch mode, copy `dotenv-sample` to `.env` and edit its values; then

     docker-compose up